signalfx/integrations/win-metrics.net/README.md

 ## CONFIGURATION

 To configure Metrics.Net to report you need to set up two things
- - Your SignalFX API token
+ - Your SignalFx API token
  - The default source

-### Your SignalFX API Token
+### Your SignalFx API Token

-Your API SignalFX API token is available if you click on your avatar in the SignalFx UI.
+Your API SignalFx API token is available if you click on your avatar in the SignalFx UI.

 ### Default source name